chbooks/styleGuide_ebooks/readme.md

 ######4.
 Guide

 * Although the Guide is a vestige of older reading systems, it is still required by a number of our vendors, so if it is not present please add it in.
 * Take specific care to note the first file with [a type](http://www.idpf.org/epub/20/spec/OPF_2.0.1_draft.htm#Section2.6) other than 'cover' or 'title-page' as that file is typically shown to readers first when they open a book after purchase.
-Our preference is either the foreword, preface, or first chapter be the first file to be revealed to the reader although this varies reading system to system
+Our preference is either the foreword, preface, or first chapter be the first file to be revealed to the reader.
+This varies reading system to system.
-* By convention we use underscores for spaces.
-Take note that the specification mandates hyphens in reference types. i.e. copyright-page
+* By convention (see above) we prefer underscores for spaces.
+Take note that reference types use hyphens. i.e. copyright-page
-* By convention when naming things we try our best to differentiate the cover image from the cover page.
-Take note the reference type for the guide is 'cover'.
+* Also by convention we prefer descriptive file names to differentiate the cover image from the cover page.
+Contrary to this, the reference type for the guide must be simply 'cover'.
-* Reference types are case sensitive.
+* And remember, reference types are case sensitive.

 ###Content Divisions